Concept

 The following images are real photographs post-edited in Adobe Photoshop and Adobe Lightroom.

-Skills: prototyping, industrial design, photography, Package Design
+Skills: Prototyping, industrial design, photography, package design

 Tools: Solidworks, Adobe Suite